Does Fake Tan Cause Acne and Breakouts?

 Can Self-Tanners Cause Acne?

-There are some self-tanners that contain harsh chemicals.
-These harsh chemicals can irritate the skin, and the skin will then react by becoming oilier, which then results in blocked pores.
+Some self-tanners contain harsh chemicals.
+These harsh chemicals can irritate the skin, causing it to become oilier, which in turn results in blocked pores.

 How to Avoid Breakouts When Using Self-Tanner